Ouch! Why Does My Cat Suddenly Bite Me?

 The Right Way to Pet Your Cat

-Our cats have their own ways of saying, "I've had enough," or "Don't touch me there."
+Because cats often suddenly bite out of frustration, it's important to learn their body language clues before a bite.
+Each cat has their own ways of saying, "I've had enough," or "Don't touch me there."
 Sometimes they just move away.
 Sometimes it's more subtle, like a whisper.

 Some feline versions of "I've had enough" look or sound like this: